nunocorverag/Image_Quality_Analyzing_System/README.md

 scipy

 The app can only run one image at a time, to put another one, you must close the app and run it again. (beta)

+Click on run in the main.py file to initialize the app